sakoho81/miplib/Readme.md

 *MIPLIB* was born as a combination of several previously separate libraries.
 The code and structure, although working, might (does) not in all places make sense.
 Any suggestions for improvements, new features etc. are welcome.

-# Regarding Python versions
+## Regarding Python versions

-MIPLIB was developed in Python 2.7, which sadly, appears to approach its end of life.
-For that reason, I am currently working on migrating the library to Python 3.
-I am planning to move exclusively to Python 3, as soon as I get the library tested, and rewrite some parts of the code that don't seem to migrate well.
+I recenly migrated MIPLIB to Python 3, and have no intention to maintain backwards compatibility to Python 2.7.
+You can checkout an older version of the library, if you need to work on Python 2.7.

 ## Publications